pieroproietti/penguins-eggs/README.md

 _See code: [src/commands/update.ts](https://github.com/pieroproietti/penguins-eggs/blob/v7.5.103/src/commands/update.ts)_
 <!-- commandsstop -->

+# ISO images
+I made same examples of iso images generated mostly based with Debian Buster but also with Ubuntu 20.04, Linux Mint 19.x and deepin 20.20.

 # That's all Folks!
 No need other configurations, penguins-eggs are battery included or better, as in the real, live is inside! :-D